alejandrorusso/mamearcade/README.md

 The MAP works in two modes: `servicemode` and `arcademode`.
-Service mode enables arcade maintainers to perform activities like login into the system via SSH or a terminal, transfer files, etc. In contrast, arcade mode is dedicated to dedicate all the resources to play games.
+Service mode enables arcade maintainers to perform activities like login into the system via SSH or a terminal, transfer files, etc. In contrast, arcade mode dedicates all the resources to play games.

-One of the complications I found with MAP was to transition from `arcademode` into `servicemode` -- something that can demand to take out the SD card from the Raspberry Pi to delete some files.
+One of the complications I found with MAP was transitioning from `arcademode` into `servicemode` -- something that can demand to take out the SD card from the Raspberry Pi to delete some files.